alanng10/Time/Docue/a.md

 Inform can done time through exform time.

-Inform has time inf it done it.
+Inform has time inf it done time.